Home Contact Rooms & Rates Photos Area Calendar Property Food History Reviews Store

 Maine Lobster Festival

-August 3-7, 2011 - Rockland, Maine (30 minutes)
+August, 1st weekend in August - Rockland, Maine (30 minutes)

 The festival features nine tents, the world’s greatest lobster cooker, a sea goddess, a big parade, top notch entertainment, an international crate race, fine art, talented crafts people and vendors, US Navy ship tours, all you can eat pancakes, free shuttle service, US Coast Guard Station tours, professional and amateur cooking contests, marine heritage, road races, kids events, over 20,000 pounds of lobster.